danvet/danvet.github.io/_posts/2014-08-29-review-training-slides.md

 blogger_orig_url: http://blog.ffwll.ch/2014/08/review-training-slides.html
 ---

 We currently have a large influx of new people contributing to i915 - for the curious just check the git logs.
 As part of ramping them up I've done a few trainings about upstream review, and a bunch of people I've talked with at KS in Chicago were interested in that, too.
 So I've cleaned up the slides a bit and dropped the very few references to Intel internal resources.
 No speaker notes or video recording, but I think this is useful all in itself.
-And of course if you have comments or see big gaps - feedback is very much welcome:<br /><br /><a href="http://people.freedesktop.org/~danvet/presentations/review-training-public.pdf">Upstream Review Training Slides</a>
+And of course if you have comments or see big gaps - feedback is very much welcome:

+<a href="http://people.freedesktop.org/~danvet/presentations/review-training-public.pdf">Upstream Review Training Slides</a>